Douglas Murray (author)

-Douglas Murray (born 16 July 1979) is a British neoconservative political commentator, cultural critic, author, and journalist.
-He is currently an associate editor of the conservative British political and cultural magazine The Spectator, and has been a regular contributor to The Times, The Daily Telegraph, The Sun, the Daily Mail, New York Post, National Review, The Free Press, and UnHerd.
+Douglas Kear Murray (born 16 July 1979) is a British conservative political commentator, cultural critic, author, and journalist.
+He is an associate editor of the conservative British political and cultural magazine The Spectator, and has been a regular contributor to The Times, The Daily Telegraph, The Sun, the Daily Mail, New York Post, National Review, The Free Press, and UnHerd.

 His books include Neoconservatism: Why We Need It (2006), The Strange Death of Europe: Immigration, Identity, Islam (2017), The Madness of Crowds: Gender, Race and Identity (2019), The War on the West (2022), and On Democracies and Death Cults: Israel, Hamas and the Future of the West (2025).

-Murray was the associate director of the Henry Jackson Society, a neoconservative think tank, from 2011 to 2018.
+Murray was the associate director of the Henry Jackson Society, a conservative think tank, from 2011 to 2018.

-Murray is a critic of current immigration into Europe and of Islam.
-He became more well-known internationally due to his advocacy for Israel after the October 7 attacks in 2023.
+Murray is a critic of immigration into Europe and of Islam.
+He became better known internationally due to his advocacy for Israel after the October 7 attacks in 2023.

 Murray has been praised by conservatives and criticised by others.
 Articles in the academic journals Ethnic and Racial Studies and National Identities associate his views with Islamophobia and he has been described as promoting far-right ideas such as the Eurabia, Great Replacement, and Cultural Marxism conspiracy theories.